Apostilling a Background Check is easy as 1-2-3!

 1. Download and complete our order form.

 2. Mail your original document and the order form to us.
-Rush processing (one business week) is available for FBI Background Checks (standard processing may take up to 8 weeks).
+(Unfortunately Rush service is NOT available right now due to the COVID-19 situation, until further notice).

 3. Receive your apostilled Background Check at your address anywhere in the world!